The 32nd 'Red Arrow' Veteran Association

 Marched 300 kilometers to the Rhine for Army of Occupation duty as front line element of the Third U.S. Army.
 Occupied the center sector in the Coblenz bridge-head for four months, holding 63 towns and 400 square kilometers of territory.

-The units of the 32nd Division which were awarded the Croix de Guerre With Palm were the only National Guard units bestowed with the highest order of the Croix de Guerre during WWI.
+The units of the 32D Division which were awarded the Croix de Guerre with Palm were the only National Guard units bestowed with the highest order of the Croix de Guerre during WWI.

 Insignia is a Red Arrow, signifying that the Division shot through every line the enemy put before it.